Why Viva Panels?

 Do they come with render on both sides?

-We have two different options, you can have them with render on both sides (Earth render internal/Lime render external) or you can have render on the inside and cladding on the outside or cladding on both sides.
+We have three different options, you can have them with render on both sides, render on the inside and cladding on the outside or cladding on both sides.

 Can I use other cladding?